If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 Related Articles to How to Write Terms and Conditions

 As I mentioned above, you’ll need 3 legal pages on your website at the bare minimum to comply with the laws and protect yourself.
+And website owners often forget about posting good terms to protect themselves from legal liability and gross negligence.

 So check out this legal tips page where I’ve put together helpful blog posts and videos for you on various legal and business topics!

-- 3 Legal Pages You Must Have on Your Website
+3 Legal Pages You Must Have on Your Website

 - Most Important Legal Contract For Your Business: Confidentiality Agreement